Easter Dinner and Manners

 Don't interrupt adults who are speaking unless there is an emergency.
 Wanting ice cream from the freezer is not an emergency, Pa-Pa locked in the freezer is.

-When in doubt about doing something, ask permission first.
-It can save lots of trouble later.
+When in doubt about doing something, ask permission first because it can save lots of trouble later.
 After that, you'll realize that asking for permission is good but asking for forgiveness is better.
 But you didn't hear that from me.

-The world doesn't care who you like or dislike.
-Keep negative opinions to yourself.
-That's what Facebook, Twitter and Snapchat are for.
+The world doesn't care who you like or dislike, so keep negative opinions to yourself.
+That's what Facebook, Instagram, Twitter and Snapchat are for.